 The college experience at Millsaps College begins with Summer Orientation and Registration.
-All new incoming first year students are expected to attend one of the four two-day sessions available.
+All new incoming first year students are expected to participate in orientation.
 Orientation has been designed to assist you in developing an understanding about the transition you will make to your collegiate environment and to enhance your success in college.

 Who may attend?

-All new, students who have been admitted for the fall 2017 semester are eligible to attend summer orientation.
-Parents, spouses, and family are also able to attend and will go through a separate orientation.
-Register here.
+All new, students who have been admitted for the Fall 2020 semester are eligible to participate in summer orientation.
+Parents, spouses, and family are also able to participate in a parallel orientation.

-Am I required to stay for the whole program?
+Am I required to complete the whole program?

 What about parents and families?
 Is this mandatory for us?

-Parent and family attendance is OPTIONAL.
-We would love for you to join your student at orientation, and we will have a program prepared just for you, but it is not required of our students’ parents or family members.
+Parent and family participation is OPTIONAL.
+We would love for you to experience orientation alongside your student, and we will have a program prepared just for you, but it is not required of our students’ parents or family members.

-Dr. Melissa Lea, Assistant Dean for Academic Advising and Student Support
+Dr. Jennifer Lewton-Yates, Director of Academic Advising and Student Support